-Soy lecithin was first isolated in 1884 by French chemist and pharmacist Maurice Gobley.
-He discovered that when soybeans are heated, they release a substance that can emulsify oil and water.
-This substance was later named lecithin by German chemist Oscar Liebreich.
+French pharmacist and chemist Maurice Gobley was the first to isolate soy lecithin in 1884.
+He found that when heated, soybeans release a chemical that can make oil and water mix.
+This substance was later named lecithin by the German chemist Oscar Liebreich.

-Soy lecithin comprises several fatty acids, including linoleic acid, oleic acid, stearic acid, and palmitic acid.
+Soy lecithin comprises linoleic acid, oleic acid, stearic acid, and palmitic acid, among other fatty acids.
 These fatty acids are what give soy lecithin its unique emulsifying properties.

 Soy lecithin is commonly used as an additive in processed foods.
 It can be found in chocolate, margarine, salad dressings, and baked goods.
-Soy lecithin is also a dietary supplement due to its high levels of essential fatty acids.
+Because it has a lot of essential fatty acids, soy lecithin is also used as a supplement.

 There are some concerns about the safety of soy lecithin due to its soy content.
 However, most of the soy used to produce soy lecithin is GMO-free.
 Additionally, soy lecithin does not contain any allergens in soybeans.